Delwar2004/suspicious-behavior-classification-benchmark/README.md

 This repository is part of a broader research initiative exploring deep learning methods for suspicious behavior analysis.

-## ✅ Part I — Image Classification Benchmark *(Current Repository)*

-Models evaluated:

-- CNN + Bi-LSTM
-- Vision Transformer
-- CNN Feature + SVM

-Focus:

-> Suspicious Behavior Image Classification

----

-## 🚀 Part II — Object Detection Benchmark
+## ✅ Part I — Object Detection Benchmark

 Repository: